Tenants Frequently Asked Questions

 The check in comprises a thorough inspection of the property comparing it with the documents describing it.
 The check out will also comprise a thorough inspection of the property, this time to assess its current condition compared to its condition at the start of the tenancy.

 In both cases this includes decor, fixtures, fittings, appliances, furniture, upholstery and cushions, blinds and curtains, linen and towels and any other items at the property.
 If fully furnished this will also include plates, glasses, cutlery, saucepans etc. This is not a quick job.
 A rough guideline given by inventory clerks is 1½ to 2 hours although this varies depending on the size of the property, whether it is furnished or unfurnished etc.

-It is usually 6 weeks rent.
-Some landlords just ask for a month’s rent, but 6 weeks is considered to be the norm.
-However, landlords may ask for a higher deposit if there are children or animals in the property on the basis that both these would lead to a greater degree of wear and tear and a higher chance of damage being caused.
+It is 5 weeks rent.
+Whilst landlords can no longer ask for more than this, they can ask for a higher rent if there are animals in the property on the basis that these would lead to a greater degree of wear and tear and a higher chance of damage being caused.

 The landlord or agent is expected to respond in a “reasonable time”.
 Obviously, different people will have different views on what is reasonable.
 It also depends on what the issue is.
 For example, a water leak would usually require an immediate response, whereas a broken dishwasher would be a much lower priority.

 This is all stated in the tenancy agreement but briefly, the landlord is responsible for ensuring the property is provided with water, heat and light.
 He/she is also responsible for ensuring the property is safe to live in (hence the annual gas safety checks) and to maintain adequate insurance.